Train controller, Kaiwhakahaere nekenga tereina

 - use computerised train control systems

-- organise alternative transport during service disruptions or emergency situations
+- organise alternative transport during disruptions and emergencies

 You need